-The Guinness Sustainable Energy Funds are managed for capital growth and invest at least 80% in companies involved in the generation, storage, efficiency and consumption of sustainable energy sources (such as solar, wind, hydro, geothermal, biofuels and biomass).
+The Guinness Sustainable Energy Funds are managed for capital growth and invest in companies involved in the generation, storage, efficiency and consumption of sustainable energy sources (such as solar, wind, hydro, geothermal, biofuels and biomass).
 We believe that over the next twenty years the sustainable energy sector will benefit from demand growth, improving economics and both public and private support, offering attractive investment opportunities.
 The Funds are actively managed and use the MSCI World Index as a comparator benchmark only.

 CONTENTS

-January in review 2
+April in review 2

 Managers' comments 3

 Performance 6

 Portfolio 8

 Outlook 12

-Important information 26
+Important information 25